 Aging and Longevity Studies Faculty

-Mercedes Bern-Klug, Professor in the School of Social Work and Director of the Aging and Longevity Studies Program
+Mercedes Bern-Klug, PhD, Director of the Aging and Longevity Studies Program

-Professor Guo is a faculty member in the School of Social Work Research Interests: Family gerontology; mental health in later life; intergenerational relations; health disparties; (im)migration; cross-cultural research; social welfare research.
-Teaches: Aging Matters: Introduction to Gerontology [in-person].
-Prof. Guo's C.V. click here
+May Guo is a faculty member in the School of Social Work Research Interests: Family gerontology; mental health in later life; intergenerational relations; health disparties; (im)migration; cross-cultural research; social welfare research.

 Richard MacNeil, PhD, Emeritus Professor